A chance to tell all our stories with a picture!

-Uncommon Cameras, a photography competition open to all Mount Holyoke international alums, is ready to start!
-This unique initiative, run by the European Alumnae Council and the Mount Holyoke Global Alumnae Alliance, is the perfect opportunity to celebrate our vibrant and diverse global community, and to bring us virtually together in these challenging times.
+Uncommon Cameras, a photography competition open to all Mount Holyoke international alums, was held in 2021.
+This unique initiative, run by the European Alumnae Council and the Mount Holyoke Global Alumnae Alliance, was created to celebrate our vibrant and diverse global community, and to bring us virtually together during challenging times.

-Uncommon Cameras aims to celebrate joy, friendship, and creativity and to inspire alums to share images across cultures, geographical borders, and generations.
-We are looking forward to receiving the pictures that you like the most and that most express you, your life and creativity!
+Uncommon Cameras aimed to celebrate joy, friendship, and creativity and to inspire alums to share images across cultures, geographical borders, and generations.
+We received 122 entries by 53 alums from 24 countries and five continents!

 “Joy in My Life”